DIG-Kaust/MLgeoscience/docs/lectures/02_prob.md

 **Random Variable**: a variable whose value is unknown, all we know is that it can take on different values with a given probability.
 It is generally defined by an uppercase letter $X$, whilst the values it can take are in lowercase letter $x$.
+(Note: Actually, random variable is not really a variable.
+To be exact, random variable is actually a function that maps from sample space to the probability space.)

 **Probability distribution**: description of how likely a variable $x$ is, $P(x)$ (or $p(x)$).
 Depending on the type of variable we have: